coderjolly/ipu-engineering-notes/README.md

 # Welcome to IPU-Engineering-Notes

 Our open source community helps in gathering notes for students studying in GGSIPU, or whenever someone gets trapped, they can refer to the notes.
-So, we are developing a repository with implementation till 5 semesters.
+So, we are developing a repository and trying to implementat it for all semesters .
 ## Steps to follow :scroll:

 ### 1. Fork it :fork_and_knife: